Debrup-commits/Debrup-commits/README.md

 <img align="right" height="450px" alt="GIF" src="https://www.linkpicture.com/q/WhatsApp_Image_2021-06-19_at_2.29.50_PM-removebg-preview.png" padding="5px" />

-## I'm a B.Tech CSE UnderGrad and  an Aspiring Developer!!
+## I'm a Robotics enthusiast and an Aspiring Developer!!

 </br>

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning ROS and PyTorch
 - 👯 I’m looking to collaborate on Github
 - 🥅 2021 Goals: Explore a wide range of opportunities
 - 👯 I’m looking to collaborate with other developers.